axonops/axonops-workbench/README.md

 ## Download and install

-Browse to the [releases](https://github.com/axonops/axonops-workbench/releases) and select the package for your Operating System.
-We prebuild distributions for

-- OSX (Intel and Apple chips)
-- Linux (RedHat, Debian and others)
-- Windows (Intel)
+Go to https://axonops.com/workbench/download/ to download the latest release for your OS.

 For MacOS it is also possible to install the AxonOps Workbench using [brew](https://brew.sh/)